eruption-project/eruption/docs/FEATURES.md

 systemctl --user enable --now eruption-process-monitor.service
 ```

-> To add a rule you may either use the `Eruption GUI` or via the CLI:
+> To add a rule you may either use `Pyroclasm UI`, the `Eruption GUI` or via the CLI:

 ```sh
 eruption-process-monitor rules add window-name '.*YouTube.*Google Chrome' /var/lib/eruption/profiles/spectrum-analyzer-swirl.profile